The New York State Board of Law Examiners ,Corporate Plaza, Building 3 – 254 Washington Avenue Extension Albany, NY 12203-5195

 CORRESPONDENCE STUDY, SELF-STUDY, ON-LINE LAW DEGREES

-Law degrees obtained by way of correspondence, external, internet or self-study do not qualify an individual to take the New York bar examination.
+With the exception of the distance education provision in Court Rule 520.3(c) law degrees obtained by distance education, correspondence, external study, internet or self-study do not qualify an individual to take the New York bar examination.

 Top of Page